mnsrt-pb/TheaterTainment/README.md

     EMPLOYEE_KEY = 'your_employee_key_here'
     ```

-    *Note: EMPLOYEE_KEY is needed to register employee users*
+    *Note: EMPLOYEE_KEY is needed to register employees*

 3. Navigate to the project directory: